-"NEBourhoods Nisthocker": Promoting Urban Biodiversity and Urban Nature
+"NEBourhoods Nesting Stool": Promoting Urban Biodiversity and Nature in the City

-The result is the "NEBourhoods Nisthocker": a modular wooden structure that offers space for trees, perennials and edible plants, as well as sunshades and nesting aids for birds, bats and wild bees, in addition to seating and sunbathing decks.
-A sculpture that combines habitats for people, animals and plants.
-The prototype can be dismantled and can therefore be relocated if necessary.
+The result is the "NEBourhoods Nesting Stool": a modular timber structure that provides not only seating and sunbathing decks but also space for trees, perennial shrubs and edible plants, as well as sunshades and nesting aids for birds, bats and wild bees.
+It is a sculpture that combines habitats for people, animals and plants.
+The prototype can be dismantled and can therefore be relocated as needed.

 Development of the prototype: Inventory and target species identification